mablack/cordova-diagnostic-plugin/README.md

 The function is passed a single string parameter which indicates the authorization status as a constant in `cordova.plugins.diagnostic.permissionStatus`.
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 The function is passed a single string parameter containing the error message.
+- {Function} accessLevel - (optional) On iOS 14+, specifies the level of access to the photo library to query as a constant in cordova.plugins.diagnostic.photoLibraryAccessLevel`
+  - Possible values are:
+    - ADD_ONLY - can add to but not read from Photo Library
+    - READ_WRITE - can both add to and read from Photo Library
+  - Defaults to ADD_ONLY if not specified
+  - Has no effect on iOS 13 or below

 #### Example usage